wangbingjie/blast/docs/dev_task_runner.rst

 The SystemTaskRunner is somewhat simpler to implement as there is no chaining of prerequisite tasks, and the results do not need to be displayed in the blast web interface.
-Here is an example of the a full SystemTaskRunner
+New system task runners should be implemented in the :code:`app/host/system_tasks.py` module.
+We will now explain how to implement a :code:`SystemTaskRunner`.

 .. code:: python

-    from .tasks_base import SystemTaskRunner
+    from .base_tasks import SystemTaskRunner

     class ExampleTaskRunner(SystemTaskRunner):
         """An Example TaskRunner"""

+        @property
+        def task_frequency_seconds(self):
+            return 60.0

+        @property
+        def task_initially_enabled(self):
+            """Will the task be run on start up""" return True

         def run_process(transient):
             #Put your code here!